Adi-19/Image_Classifier/README.md

 Create your own Image Classifier

 # Overview
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project, students first develop code for an image classifier built with Tensorflow, then convert it into a command line application.

 # Install
 This project requires Python 2.7 and the following Python libraries installed: